ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 | OP | Operation performed         | The Relying Party performs some operation requested by the Attester.
 For example, acting upon some message just received across a session created earlier at time(RA).
 | RX | Result expiry               | An Attestation Result should no longer be accepted, according to the Verifier that generated it.

-Using the table above, the examples following below illustrate a number of hypothetical examples of how a solution might be built.
+Using the table above, a number of hypothetical examples of how a solution might be built are illustrated below. a solution might be built.
 This list is not intended to be complete, but is just representative enough to highlight various timing considerations.